 Have you always had Tourette’s?

-Before I was 18, I had a mild form of undiagnosed Tourette’s.
+Not the severe type!
+I had a mild form of undiagnosed Tourette’s growing up.
 I would clear my throat and twitch my head fairly often, but I just assumed these were just nervous tics, as opposed to Tourette’s.
 I likely developed the mild form of Tourette’s when I was 7 or so.
 When I was 21, I developed the more severe form of Tourette’s.

 So you just suddenly developed severe Tourette’s out of nowhere at 21?